Second-Generation Anticonvulsants to Treat Epilepsy

 Perampanel (Fycompa)This medication was approved by the FDA in October 2012 to treat partial onset seizures in adults and children 12 years of age and older.
 Side effects include:

 - Blurred vision

 - Dizziness, balance problems, unsteadiness that can lead to falls

 - Weight gain

 In November 2013, the FDA announced approval of eslicarbazepine acetate (Aptiom) as an add-on medication to improve seizure control for adults with partial seizures.
+In August 2015, the supplemental New Drug Application for Aptiom as monotherapy for the treatment of partial-onset seizures was approved.
 Common side effects include the following:

 - Loss of coordination